-We have recently received complaints of the use of off-bikes across all wards.
-We are working with our partners and local councillors to address this issue and due to your cooperation have identified riders and their bikes have been seized.
-Riding upon pavements and within public fields and parks is extremely dangerous will not be tolerated.
+We have again received complaints of the use of off-road bikes across all wards.
+We are working with our partners and local councillors to address this issue and due to your cooperation have identified riders and their bikes have subsequently been seized.
+Anti-social behaviour such as riding upon pavements and within public fields and parks is extremely dangerous and will not be tolerated.

 Newport East Neighbourhood Team, Fire Crime Unit, Newport City Homes and the local community attended the Hope Centre to conduct a litter pick within Somerton in Alway.
 We used the “FIT LITTER PICK” pedometers again and cleaned numerous areas within the ward.
 The results spoke for themselves with many areas being made safe from glass and dangerous metal objects.
 Superintendent Matt Williams also came along to help, he insisted his pedometer was broken…but better luck next time boss to beat my team in stepping.

 It has been a busy month for me with numerous community events.
 I attended the Eid Festival in Maindee School and assisted with the safe transportation of the Queens Baton for the Commonwealth Games alongside the Gwent Police Running Section.
 Thankfully the weather was kind for all events and it was great to see so many members of our community getting together to celebrate.